 Set up a meeting with an Aerohive E-rate expert.

 - Learn how much funding you qualify for

 - Learn how to enhance the overall learning experience with a robust WLAN network

 Set up your 1:1 E-rate consultation today!

-Complete the form below to request your appointment and trial AP and switch.
+Complete the form below to request your appointment.

 Want to learn more about the E-rate process for Category 2 wireless services?
 In this video, Aerohive’s Senior Product Marketing Manager, Alexandra Gunther discusses a few important topics: